hawkeye64/electron-quasar-file-explorer/README.md

     this.$root.$off('expand-tree', this.expandTree)
   },
 ```
 Whenever you use the global event bus, make sure you turn it off when the component that it's it is unloaded.
-It can have uninteded consequences if your component is reloaded multiple times.
+It can have unintended consequences if your component is reloaded multiple times.

 The HTML for my QTree looks like this:
 ```